WorldVistA/VistA/Scripts/HowtoUpdateSpreadsheets.rst

 =========================

-This document describes how to update the ``Packages/Uncategorized/*.csv`` FOIA patch spreadsheets using the latest ``.xls`` files from the VA VistA FOIA site.
+This document describes how to update the ``Packages/Uncategorized/*.csv`` FOIA patch spreadsheets using the latest ``.xls`` files from the OSEHRA FOIA VistA site.

 Branch
 ------